cpcbegin/amstrademulatorsinstaller/README.md

 # Multi retro utils installer
 Script to install more common retro computers emulators and tools in GNU/Linux (Debian/Ubuntu family distros).
+There will be a full operative shortcut in menu for each graphic software you install.

+ADVICE: THIS SCRIPT DOESN'T INCLUDE ANY ILLEGAL ROM, BIOS OR OTHER SOFTWARE.

 ## Emulators included
 ### Amstrad